pp1230/GitClass2/README.md

 # GitClass2
-This is an example about git.
+This is an **example** about git. qq472220372 have forked this git reponsitory.
-qq472220372 have forked this git reponsitory.
+I will try my best to complete this course.